Praqma/kubernetes-ebook/chapter03.md

 # Infrastructure Setup

-* Here we provision our machines, and also setup networking.
+* Here we provision our machines and setup networking.

-Note that I am doing this provisioning on my work computer, which is Fedora 23 64 bit, and I will use the built in Libvirt/KVM for virtualization.
-You can use any other virtualization software, or use real hardware!
+Note that I am doing this provisioning on my work computer, which is Fedora 23 64 bit, and I will use the built-in Libvirt/KVM for virtualization.
+You can use any other virtualization software, or you can use real hardware!

 First, setting up the new infrastructure network in KVM.

-If you use libvirt, then you probably know that libvirt sets up a virtual network `192.168.124.0/24` and sets it up as default.
-We wanted to be Kelsey's guide as possible (todo: editor, should we mention that?), so my infrastructure network is going to be `10.240.0.0/24` .
-I will just create a new virtual network (10.240.0.0/24) on my work computer.
+If you use Libvirt then you probably know that it sets up a virtual network `192.168.124.0/24` by default.
+But, we'd prefer to follow Kelsey's guide, so my infrastructure network is going to be `10.240.0.0/24` and I will just create a new virtual network (10.240.0.0/24) on my work computer.

 ## Setup new virtual network in KVM:

-Start Virtual Machine Manager and go to "Edit"->"Connection Details"->"Virtual Networks" .
+Start Virtual Machine Manager and go to "Edit"->"Connection Details"->"Virtual Networks".
 Then follow the steps shown below to create a new virtual network and name it **Kubernetes**.
-Note that this is a NAT network, connected to any/all physical devices on my computer.
-So whether I am connected to wired network, or wireless, it will work.
+Note that this is a NAT network connected to any/all physical devices on my computer, so it will work whether I am connected to a wired or a wireless network.

 ![images/libvirt-new-virtual-network-1.png](images/libvirt-new-virtual-network-1.png)
 ![images/libvirt-new-virtual-network-2.png](images/libvirt-new-virtual-network-2.png)